frazenshtein/fastcd/README.md

 ### Usage

-Jumper shows last visited directories and allows you change cwd quickly.
+Just enter 'j' in the terminal to launch jumper that shows last visited directories and allows you change cwd quickly.
 You can use arrows and Page Up/Down to navigate the list.
 Start typing to filter directories.